 Skip to content

 New Hampshire is home to a wide variety of green birds.
-These birds can be found in a variety of habitats, including woodlands, wetlands, gardens, and even urban areas.
+These birds can be found in various habitats, including woodlands, wetlands, gardens, and even urban areas.

 The state has many species of green birds, including the northern cardinal, the blue jay, and the American goldfinch.
 These birds provide a beautiful splash of color to the landscape and can be enjoyed by birdwatchers and nature lovers alike.